 Interest receipts are very sensitive to changes in interest rates and cash flows.
-Although cashflows are not expected to be affected significantly in 2010/11, base interest rates are currently 0.5% and the current budget assumes investment rates in the region of 0.75% will be achieved.
-This will be monitored carefully during the year.
+Although cashflows are not expected to be affected significantly in 2013/14, base interest rates are currently 0.5% and the 2013/14 budget assumes investment rates will remain at this level.

 It is recommended that surplus funds are invested only with Derbyshire County Council who will pay interest at an appropriate money market rate on this cash.
-This policy meets the Authority's objectives of ensuring a reasonable return on its surplus funds while minimising risk, and is consistent with DCLG guidelines on investment strategy.
+This policy meets the Authority's objectives of ensuring a return on its surplus funds while minimising risk, and is consistent with DCLG guidelines on investment strategy.
 As all lending is to Derbyshire County Council it qualifies as a specified investment.
-There will be no non-specified investments.
+(A specified investment is deemed to be a safer investment meeting certain conditions - denominated in sterling; less than 12 months duration; not constituting share or loan capital; invested in the government, Local Authority, or in a body or investment scheme with a high credit quality)